 Maybe my husband's right and it's the Northwest liberal in me, but I don't want to do my partner's laundry even when I'm not knocked up.
 I'm already washing, drying, and folding the household sheets and towels, along with my clothes and the toddler's.
 I'm not touching his sweaty workout attire.

 her partner should not be adding tasks to her literal and proverbial laundry basket.
 Carry In The Groceries

 really full.
 I ask for help out to the car (*emphasizes growing belly*), and when I get home, I expect the garage door to open and my husband to transport my parcels inside.
+Cook Dinner

 a dad-to-be definitely shouldn't ask what's for dinner.
 Especially in the first trimester, when nausea, exhaustion, and food aversions are at their worst, men should get friendly with their local food delivery service (or, you know, cook for themselves like grown-ass human beings who are more than capable of preparing meals and feeding other human beings).

 I'm happy to cook during the second trimester and when I feel the best, but if all I can manage is a frozen pizza I don't want to hear about it.
 If I'm really not up to being in the kitchen, then I'll be serving up heaving portions of "I Don't Know Fix It Your Damn Self You Didn't Starve Before We Met."

 According to the National Institute of Child Health and Human Development, pregnant women need a few more hours of sleep than the

 recommended seven to nine hours for adults ages 18-64.
 That means that late at night is not a good time for dad to initiate a discussion on, say, finances or child-rearing.

 Fellas, don't make your pregnant partner feel guilty for not waiting up for you when you get home late or getting up with you in the morning.

 Remember she's "sleeping for two."
 Make Room For Him In The Bed